IbbyAutoWorks/IbbyAutoWorks.github.io/AutomotiveRepairAgreement.md

 and paid for in full within forty-eight (48) hours.
    - Failure to pick up the vehicle within 48 hours may result in a storage fee of $__________ per day.
-   - Pursuant to Maine Revised Statutes, IbbyAuto™ retains a Mechanic’s Lien on the vehicle to secure payment for all authorized labor performed and parts furnished.
+   - Pursuant to Maine Revised Statutes, Ibby Auto Works™ retains a Mechanic’s Lien on the vehicle to secure payment for all authorized labor performed and parts furnished.
 The vehicle will NOT be released until the invoice is paid in full via cash, verified digital payment, or approved credit.